|Nutritional Guidelines (per serving)|

 - 12 hard-boiled eggs

-- 1/4 to 1/2 cup mayonnaise (to taste, depending upon size of yolks and preferred texture)
+- 1/4 to 1/2 cup mayonnaise (to taste, depending upon yolk size and preferred texture)

 - 2 teaspoons Dijon mustard